psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 {: .output}

 From the parent dataset (superdataset) perspective, only the *subproject commit* has changed (if you went back into the subdataset and look at its history you could see that this is indeed the shasum of the latest commit).
-This is important: a subdataset does not record individual changes within the subdataset, it only records the state of the subdataset.
+This is important: a *superdataset* does not record individual changes within the *subdataset*, it only records the state of the *subdataset*.
 In other words, it points to the subdataset location and a point in its life (indicated by a specific commit).

 Let's acknowledge that we want our superdataset to point to the updated version of the subdataset (ie. that which has all three tabular files) by saving this change in the superdataset's history.